Auckland Cup: History

 The first meeting of the Auckland Racing Club was in May 1874.
 One of the events, run over a distance of 1 1/2 miles, was named the Auckland Cup.
 This race was won by Mr. J Watt's three-year-old Batter.
 At the Summer Meeting of 1874 the Auckland Cup was run on Boxing Day over a distance of two miles and in subsequent published records of the club this race is shown as being the first official, recognised Auckland Cup contest.

 This race was won by Templeton who must have been an impressive horse as to inspire Thomas Bracken (composer of 'God Defend New Zealand') to write a requiem of sorts to his fading prowess called Old Templeton.
 The day was reviewed positively in the 28 December issue of the New Zealand Herald, and was found to be absent of ‘sheanannaking’ and ‘hanky-panky’ and that everything was ‘above-board’ and ‘up hill and down straight’.

 In 1898 W H Bartlett filmed Uhlan winning the Auckland Cup at Ellerslie Racecourse for the entrepreneur Alfred Henry Whitehouse.
 This was the first time a horse-race had been filmed in New Zealand.

 Scheduling

 The race was run on Boxing Day from in its inception until 1958 and from then until 2006 it was on New Year's Day.

 Since 2006, the race has been contested on the second Saturday of Auckland Cup Week at the beginning of March on the same race day as the New Zealand Stakes and the Sistema Stakes (Ellerslie Sires Produce Stakes).
-The 2021 Barfoot & Thompson Auckland Cup was run on Saturday 13 March at approximately 5.30pm.
-It is typically the second-to-last race run on the final day of Auckland Cup Week.
+From 2025 onwards, it was part of Champions Day, alongside the Group One New Zealand Derby, Group One Sistema Stakes, Group One New Zealand Thoroughbred Breeders Stakes, Group One New Zealand Stakes and the $3.5 million NZB Kiwi.

 For many years the Auckland Cup was the richest horse race in New Zealand.
 However, it has been surpassed in recent years by the New Zealand Derby and Karaka Million two year old and three year old races.